Combination Truck Planning Time Index

 - Non-Urbanized Area: An area with a population less than 50,000 people.

-- Combination Truck Factor: Represents the proportion of heavy vehicles that are combination trucks (Classes 8-13).
+- Combination Truck Factor: The proportion of heavy vehicles that are combination trucks (FHWA Vehicle Classes 8-13) to all vehicles.

 - Facility Type

-- National Highway System (NHS) - Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities.
+- National Highway System (NHS): Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities, which are part of the State Highway System, and other NHS facilities.

 - Reporting Periods

 - Peak Hour: 5:00 p.m. to 6:00 p.m. on a weekday.
 This hour is chosen to allow consistent comparisons among transportation modes.
-It may not be the hour of greatest travel for any given roadway, mode or area.
+It may not be the hour of greatest travel for any given roadway, mode, or area.
+The majority of travel typically occurs during the PM peak hour resulting in more congestion in the PM peak than in the AM peak.

 - Peak Period: 4:00 p.m. to 6:00 p.m. on a weekday in which travel is greatest.
 These peak period hours are chosen based on the hours of greatest travel in different area types.